The Pros (And Cons) Of Having An Underground Propane Tank

 Damage to your yard and landscaping

-Thankfully, tanks can be completely submerged in water as long as they are appropriately strapped and ballasted.
+Thankfully, tanks can be completely submerged in water without damage as long as they are appropriately strapped and ballasted.

 And if you have an issue with your tank, don’t hesitate to hire a professional propane tank service and repair company.